You can upgrade the vCloud Director appliance from version 9.7 to version 10.0 or upgrade vCloud Director 10.0 to a patch release.

 - In a Web browser, log in to the appliance management user interface of a vCloud Director appliance instance to identify the primary appliance, https://appliance_ip_address:5480.

 Make a note of the primary appliance name.
+You must upgrade the primary appliance before the standby and application cells.
 You must use the primary appliance when backing up the database.

-- Download the update package to an appliance.
+- Download the update package to the appliance you are upgrading.

 - Create the local-update-package directory in which to extract the update package.

 - Extract the update package in the newly created directory.